cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 This is in sharp contrast to printed outputs that revolve around the “page” concept where content must fit on a single page or it will roll over the next page; referred to as paged-media.
 Pages may have varying orientations and sizes but they are not infinite.
-In fact, pages are highly controllable and may include repeatable content on each page such as header, footers, etc.
-Trying to make a web layout fit into a printable layout is like trying to put a square peg into.
-A round hole.
+In fact, pages are highly controllable and may include repeatable content on each page such as header, footers, etc. These concepts simply do not exist in web page latouts.
+Thats why attempts to make a web layout fit into a printable layout is like trying to put a square peg into a round hole; sure a small enough square peg can be used, but its never going to be a good fit.

 It can work in some cases but it’s never optimal and very often will have poor results.
-I’m sure you’ve noticed how the vast majority of web pages look printed (e.g. Print Preview) is used in the browser.
-Even when specialized CSS Print Stylesheets are used is still no control over the concept of a page; you must accept how the chosen browser engine chooses to render the output and break/roll content over into pages.
+I’m sure you’ve noticed how the vast majority of web pages look when printed in the browser (e.g. Print Preview).
+Even when specialized CSS Print Stylesheets are used, there is still no control over the concept of a page; you must accept how the chosen browser engine chooses to render the output and break or roll content over into pages.
 And you cannot, in a very controlled manner, define a header/footer.

 And, for now we are ignoring the additional complexity that is also inherent in trying to implement this in a scalable and reliable way ([as others have tried](https://medium.com/compass-true-north/go-service-to-convert-web-pages-to-pdf-using-headless-chrome-5fd9ffbae1af)).